 Read this.
 It is a vet that now deeply regrets performing and recommending (1) Early Neutering.

 I am not Vet and i am not clinically trained in any way.
-This article was created because of m observational concerns, plus research and keeping records that indicated that the majority of my clients had been neutered, many far to early by Vets who have clearly not kept up with peer reviewed scientific knowledge.
+This article was created because of m observational concerns, plus research and keeping records that indicated that the majority of my clients had been neutered, many far too early by Vets who have clearly not kept up with peer-reviewed scientific knowledge.

 Dr Becker noticed many of her canine patients were developing endocrine-related disorders.
 After a conversation with an expert in the field of veterinary endocrinology, Dr Becker realised her practice of insisting on early spays and neuters for every dog patient, had left many of them with serious health problems.